 Resources from our Partners and Others

-- COVID 19 and the disability movement by the International Disability Alliance (IDA)
+- COVID 19 and the disability movement by IDA

-- Toward a Disability-Inclusive COVID19 Response: 10 recommendations from IDA
+- Toward a Disability-Inclusive COVID19 Response: 10 recommendations by IDA

 - Easy-to-read information about Coronavirus available in many languages by Inclusion Europe

-- Recommendations for policy makers by the European Disability Forum (EDF)
+- Recommendations for policy makers by the European Disability Forum by EDF

-- Recommendations for the short-term management of the pandemic, by the Spanish Committee of Representatives of Persons with Disabilities (CERMI)
+- Recommendations for the short-term management of the pandemic, by CERMI

 For more information about COVID-19, please visit: https://www.un.org/coronavirus